OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 * **How to make a GAP package** (lead: Alexander Konovalov)

-* **Jupyter Interactions** Develop this skeletal repo into a community project. https://github.com/mikecroucher/jupyter-interactions (lead: Mike Croucher)
+* **Jupyter Interactions** Develop this skeletal repo into a community project.
+Aim is to have a range of peer reviewed interactive pieces of code for use in teaching and research. [https://github.com/mikecroucher/jupyter-interactions](https://github.com/mikecroucher/jupyter-interactions) (lead: Mike Croucher)

 ## Desirable tutorials